Jony-Tech/finFlex/README.md

-Bank cashier application in process
+Bank cashier application to practice LocalStorage (in process)